Dinosaurs in Jurassic Park: Stegosaurus

 Stegosaurus has appeared briefly in each film since then.
 For Jurassic World, ILM studied the movements of rhinos and elephants, and copied their movements when animating the Stegosaurus.
-The film inaccurately depicts Stegosaurus dragging its tail near the ground, unlike previous films.
+The film inaccurately depicts the dinosaur dragging its tail near the ground, unlike previous films.

-The animal makes a brief return in the short film Battle at Big Rock.
+Stegosaurus makes a brief return in the short film Battle at Big Rock.

 Stygimoloch

 Stygimoloch is introduced in Jurassic World: Fallen Kingdom, and was included for comic relief.
 Its vocal sounds were a combination of dachshund, camel, and pig noises.
 Sound designer Al Nelson said: "It created this sweet, gurgling kind of thing that fits perfectly with this funny little creature".
 Horner was surprised by the inclusion of Stygimoloch, whose existence was considered doubtful by him and other paleontologists; they believed the animal to actually be a juvenile form of Pachycephalosaurus rather than a separate dinosaur.
 Like Pachycephalosaurus, the Stygimoloch had a domed skull, which it uses in the film to smash through a brick wall.

 For its return in Dominion, animatronic designer John Nolan studied modern animals which also headbutt.
 This inspired a scene in which the Stygimoloch is captive in an anti-ramming cage; the animal's front half was constructed and visible, while a puppeteer performed its thrashing movements from behind.